-The Bioengineering research group has strong collaboration with NHS, medical charities, and the British Equine Federation, in addition to strong links with the School of Agriculture, Food and Rural Development, Medical School, the Tissue Engineering Centre and the Joseph Swan Institute for Energy Research.
+The Bioengineering research group collaborates with NHS and medical charities, in addition to strong links with the School of Agriculture, Food and Rural Development, Medical School, the Tissue Engineering Centre and the Joseph Swan Institute for Energy Research.

-The MEMS research group has been engaged in multidisciplinary collaborative research with the nanoLAB research centre, the Institute of Cellular Medicine , and the School of Electrical and Electronic Engineering
+• The MEMS research group has been engaged in multidisciplinary collaborative research with the nanoLAB research centre, the Institute of Cellular Medicine , and the School of Electrical and Electronic Engineering

 The Design, Manufacturing and Materials research group focuses on the design, rapid prototyping, development, analysis and modelling of novel materials, structures and processes.

 • mechanical power transmission (with an emphasis in gear systems)